Student Internship Program

 Prior to starting an internship, students must gain approval.
 To do so, log in to Pioneer Careers Online to document information about the position.

-To do so, after logging in, navigate to the Experiential Learning Page.
-Click on the +New Opportunity button in the upper right-hand corner and enter all of the required information.
 If anything is left blank, you will not be allowed to save.
 In order to save your form, check to see if your supervisor is in the system.
 If they are not, you will need to "Create a New Contact" before you can enter your supervisor and save your form for approval.

 In general, Dr. Kristopher Kuzera will be your faculty supervisor.
 The start date should be in the quarter for which you are interning.
 Discuss credit hours with the internship director prior to filling out the form.